bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 Prior to v0.10, both the `,` and `2ND EE` keystrokes were mapped to the `EE` function to allow numbers in scientific notation to be entered easily.
-However the entry of the Date Record objects requires the use of the comma `,` key, so the app now contains an option to control the behavior of this button under the `MODE` menu:
+However the entry of the Date objects requires the use of the comma `,` key, so the app now contains an option to control the behavior of this button under the `MODE`
+menu:

 - [TODO: screenshot of [,EE EE, {..}, ".."]]